 The Strong Field Project Leadership Development Program

 The Strong Field Project, launched in 2010, is a four-year effort aimed at building a strong, coordinated network of domestic violence service providers in California.
 The Project will develop individual leadership skills, stronger organizations, and expanded networking and knowledge-sharing opportunities to strengthen the entire field.
 Read more.

 The Arc Toward Justice Leadership and Solidarity Program

 The Arc Toward Justice Leadership and Solidarity Program, a new initiative of the Akonadi Foundation, supports leaders working toward a racially just society for youth of color in Oakland.
 Over the next year, this group of leaders will explore leadership frameworks, learn about strength-based leadership, dive into coaching, and engage with themes of self-care and sustainability.
 Read more.

 Leadership Development Program for Managers and Executives Serving Transition-Age Youth

-Now in its fifth year, the Leadership Development Program for Executives Serving Transition-Age Youth was developed by CompassPoint with funding from The California Wellness Foundation (TCWF) to address the changing needs of leadership professionals serving transition-age youth.
-Read More.
+Now in its eigth year, the Leadership Development Program for Managers and Executives Serving Transition-Age Youth was developed by CompassPoint with funding from The California Wellness Foundation (TCWF) to address the changing needs of leadership professionals serving transition-age youth.
+Read more.

 Show Me the Money- Nonprofits Talking Taxes